ziskind1/nativescripting_site1/data/posts/helpful-angular-directives-1/helpful-angular-directives-1.md

 author: 'sergey_melashych'
 createdDate: '2021-04-04'
 updatedDate: '2021-04-04'
-draft: false
+draft: true
 tags: ['NativeScript', 'Tutorial', 'Angular', 'Directives']
 image: helpful-angular-directives-poster.png
 ---

-A while go I've finished one more project with NativeScript.
-During the period of work with this framework I've accumulated some amount of solutions which are quite steadily used in almost every project I had worked on and allow to quickly solve different typical tasks.
+A while ago I finished one more project with NativeScript.
+During the period of work with this framework I've accumulated some amount of solutions which are quite steadily used in almost every project I had worked on.
+Each of them allows to quickly solve some typical task.
 In this article, I would like to share some Angular directives that I use in my NativeScript projects.

 ## Centered Text label